martinboers/plcnext-book/src/ch02-02-users-and-privileges.md

 ## Users and Privileges

+Much of the information below also appears in the [PLCnext Info Center][info-center].

 ### admin user

 By default, the `admin` user is granted the privilege to run a number of commands as a super-user.
 You can see the complete list of these commands as follows: